arfin97/Dream-Hospital-Manager/README.md

 ## Download the repo or you can downlaod from:
 https://drive.google.com/open?id=15BKp-LSnN6d2HD_W-eVN1kJ-AqCscuDF

-# For Testing Purpose use:
+# For Testing Purpose open jar file and use:
 Doctor: <br>
 username: q <br>
 password: 1 <br>